 Annual flooding along the river irrigates and provides nutrients that allow the Kara to cultivate the land and grow the food they depend on.
-The failure of these floods due to reduced rainfall and the impacts of multiple hydroelectric dams has led to crops failing for the last two consecutive years.
+The failure of these floods due to reduced rainfall and the impacts of multiple hydroelectric dams has led to crops failing.
 This is unprecedented and Kara food security is a growing crisis.
 With different interests competing for land, including large scale agriculture, the Kara are in dire need of support.